-The Denver Health Addiction Recovery Center provides treatment for non-opiate drug and alcohol abuse and Suboxone (buprenorphine) treatment to opioid-dependent patients.
+The Denver Health Addiction Recovery Center provides treatment to adults for all non-opioid substance and alcohol use disorders and offers prescription-based Suboxone (buprenorphine) and other medication options to opioid-dependent patients.

-Substance abuse treatment options include individual therapy, group therapy, Suboxone/medication management from addiction psychiatrists and addiction education to family members.
-We work from a client-centered view, meeting the patient at their location and treating them with respect and unconditional positive regard.
+We work from a client-centered approach and treat patients with respect and unconditional positive regard.
 We help them to have the capacity to find their own answers and move toward growth and healing.
-We use empathetic listening and feelings validation with our patients.
-In addition, each of our clinicians’ specializes in one of the following therapeutic frameworks or interventions:
+In addition, each of our clinicians specializes in one of the following therapeutic frameworks or interventions:

 - Acceptance Commitment Therapy (ACT): We work with the patient to accept what is out of their personal control, while committing to action that will improve their quality of life.
 This is done through teaching the patient psychological skills: being present, defusing from thinking, accepting uncomfortable feelings, being aware, defining values and committing to action to deal with their painful thoughts and feelings effectively.
 This enables patients to live consciously, be resilient to pain and discomfort and create a meaningful and satisfying life.